pcaro90/twcaldav/README.md

 ## Testing

-The project has comprehensive test coverage, both as unit tests, and end-to-end integration tests with a real CalDAV + TaskWarrior environment.
+The project has comprehensive test coverage, both as unit tests, and end-to-end integration tests with a real CalDAV + TaskWarrior environment (Docker-based).

 ```bash
 # Run unit tests